REGISTER ONLINE BY DECEMBER 31, 2025!

 Design at the National Festival

-At the National Festival, students will spend a week taking master classes from professional designers, presenting their design projects, and networking with student and professional designers from across the country.
-Students will be eligible for various professional learning opportunities, fellowships, and awards based on their projects and work during the festival.
+At the National Festival, students spend a week taking master classes from professional designers, presenting their design projects, and networking with student and professional designers from across the country.
+Students will be eligible for various professional learning opportunities, fellowships, and awards based on their projects and work during the Festival.

 Allied Design & Technology – Present your work!